s-p-n/scope/README.md

 >
 	npm i -g scope-lang
 >
+>Scope uses the package `source-map-support` as an attempt to make runtime-errors debuggable.
 >Scope also has a Tag type (as in XML tag), to make front-end web development easier.
-So hyperscript is also required to run your transpiled Scope programs.
+So `hyperscript` is also required to run your transpiled Scope programs.
 >
-	npm i hyperscript
+	npm i source-map-support hyperscript
 >
 >Once you have all that installed, you can *compile* your Scope code into JavaScript.
 >